zapata-engineering/orquestra-sdk/docs/tutorials/parametrized-workflows.rst

 ========================

 This tutorial walks you through running a workflow that is parametrized.
-Example workflows given in this tutorial will be run in a local Ray instance
+Example workflows given in this tutorial will be run in a local Ray instance.

 Prerequisites
 =============